KofiAnnan97/quick_scripts/Recreation/steam_sales_scrapper/README.md

     SMTP_USERNAME={smtp_username}
     SMTP_PWD={stmp_password}
     ```
+4. Run one the commands below (supports cargo commands).
+5. [Optional] Tweak and run set_cron.sh (for Unix-based) to automate when and how often the script is run.

 ## Supported Commands
 Use the`--help` flag in command line to get more information on the supported commands.
 Here's a brief description and example of each command.